Definition of Fixed Costs Example

 Fixed Cost = $1,900

-These are the fixed cost which should not be considered while making the decision that whether the business operations should be continued or not because these are the cost which the owner has already paid
+These are the fixed cost that should not be considered while deciding whether the business operations should be continued or not because these are the cost that the owner has already paid.

-- Raw material changes with the level of production, so this will not be considered as a fixed cost and will be part of variable cost.
+- Raw material changes with the production level, so this will not be considered a fixed cost and will be part of variable cost.

-- Cost of labor changes with the number of hours worked for, so this will not be considered as fixed cost and will be part of variable cost.
+- Cost of labour changes with the number of hours worked for, so this will not be considered as fixed cost and will be part of variable cost.

-- Insurance expense is paid in advance for the whole year and it is fixed in nature.
+- Insurance expense is paid in advance for the whole year, and it is fixed in nature.
 So it will be part of a fixed cost.
-In the present case, Insurance expense for the whole year is $3,600.
+In the present case, the Insurance expense for the whole year is $3,600.
 So, for one-month Insurance expense will be $300 ($3,600 / 12).

-The Company’s short run cost function is given by the C = 210 + 51 Q, where C is the total cost of the company and Q is the quantity of output.
-Calculate the fixed cost of the company?
+The Company’s short-run cost function is given by the C = 210 + 51 Q, where C is the company’s total cost and Q is the quantity of output.
+Next, calculate the fixed cost of the company?

-Fixed cost is the committed cost which has to be incurred even at the zero level of production or business level.
-This concludes that if a business has a higher amount of fixed cost, its profit margin will get squeezed when sale fall.
-The higher the fixed the higher will be its break-even quantity which means it has to sell a number of products to achieve breakeven point which will be no profit no loss situation.
-A company with a relatively high amount of variable cost can estimate it’s per unit profit margin more accurately.
+Fixed cost is the committed cost that has to be incurred even at the zero levels of production or business level.
+This concludes that if a business has a higher amount of fixed cost, its profit margin will get squeezed when sales fall.
+The higher the fixed, the higher will be its break-even quantity, which means it has to sell many products to achieve a breakeven point that will be no profit, no loss situation.
+Therefore, a company with a relatively high amount of variable cost can estimate its per-unit profit margin more accurately.
 At the same time, a business model with a higher amount of fixed cost discourages the new entrant.